Skip to content

 Whoop's Recovery score is the synthesis of multiple inputs (HRV, resting heart rate, sleep, respiratory rate) into a single number that tells you how prepared your body is for stress today.
 The scoring is calibrated against your personal baseline and refined continuously.
 After two months on Whoop running it concurrently with Oura, I already trust this metric more than most other recovery indicators I've used.

-Fitbit’s Daily Readiness score (carried over from Pixel Watch 4) is similar in concept.
+Fitbit's Daily Readiness score (carried over from Pixel Watch 4) is similar in concept.
 Sleep, recent activity and HRV all feed into a daily readiness number.
-It’s a credible system and improving fast.
-But it doesn’t yet have the depth of training data behind it that Whoop does, and the score behavior is less differentiated.
-I’ll know more once I have side-by-side data.
+It's a credible system and improving fast.
+But it doesn't yet have the depth of training data behind it that Whoop does, and the score behavior is less differentiated.

+With a week of side by side data in hand, the pattern is clear.
+Whoop is the more reactive of the two, swinging from 19 to 95 percent across the week, while Fitbit's Daily Readiness through Google Health stayed steadier and smoothed across the week.
+You can see the daily scores in the One Week In section above.
 For my readers who lift heavy four to five days per week, who train through a real menopausal transition and who want a meaningful recovery signal each morning, Whoop is currently the better tool.
-That said, if your training is more casual, Fitbit’s Daily Readiness gives you most of the value at a fraction of the cost.
+That said, if your training is more casual, Fitbit's Daily Readiness gives you most of the value at a fraction of the cost.

 Comfort and 24/7 Wearability